maximeYon/MMD/readme.txt

 Markus Nilsson
 Daniel Topgaard
 Samo Lasic
-Andre Ahlgren
-Filip Szczepankiewicz
 Carl-Fredrik Westin

 This package contains MATLAB files to help researchers analyze multi- dimensional diffusion MRI data, for example, data acquired with e.g. b-tensors of varying shape.
+If you find this code useful, please provide feedback to markus.nilsson@med.lu.se.
+We appreciate your feedback.

 We envision the following usage scenario.
 The functions herein support step 3 and 4.